amannn/diakonie-onlineBeratung-frontend/README.md

 # diakonie-onlineBeratung-frontend

-At this stage an experiment to use caritas-online-beratung-frontend as a library dependency
+At this stage an experiment to use caritas-online-beratung-frontend as a library dependency.